July 5, 2023

 Without being on the ball in discovery, you can have the world’s greatest product but lose your sale to an AE with better questions.

-But in a rush to get to the demo, companies often skip this step altogether, which wastes precious time and resources and leads to prospects dropping out of the sales funnel because they were never truly a good fit.
+But in a rush to get to the demo, companies often skip this step altogether, which wastes precious time and resources.
+Not to mention prospects dropping out of the sales funnel because they were never truly a good fit.

 Too many AEs make prospects sit through a call only to give them a vanilla demo that doesn’t specifically address their problems and pains.